apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - Integration with [SmsMode](../notifications/SMS-Messaging-Configuration-SmsMode.html) is now upgraded to use their most recent APIs.
 - Small enhancements to distributed session management to ensure orphan `DISSESSION` cookies are not generated when locating session identifiers.
 - CAS [authentication events](../authentication/Configuring-Authentication-Events.html) can now be imported into the event repository via actuator endpoints.
+- OAuth and OpenID Connect request parameters are now decoded automatically to mainly support scenarios where i.e. `scope` is supplied as `openid+email`.

 ## Library Upgrades